Damms/azure-resume/README.md

 name: Deploy Python project to Azure Function App

 on:
-  [push]
+  push:
+    branches: [ main ]
+    paths:
+      - 'backend/**'

 env:
   AZURE_FUNCTIONAPP_NAME: 'your-app-name'   # set this to your function app name on Azure
-  AZURE_FUNCTIONAPP_PACKAGE_PATH: '.'       # set this to the path to your function app project, defaults to the repository root
+  AZURE_FUNCTIONAPP_PACKAGE_PATH: 'backend'       # set this to the path to your function app project, defaults to the repository root
   PYTHON_VERSION: '3.9'                     # set this to the python version to use (e.g. '3.6', '3.7', '3.8')

 jobs: